yenniejun/yenniejun.github.io/src/content/books/20200922 tale-for-time-being.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/15811545-a-tale-for-the-time-being"
 rating: 4.3
+description: "A Tale for the Time Being is a lovely book with parallel narrative in which an older woman (Ruth) finds the diary of a teenage girl (Nao).
+The narratives start to weave together - slowly, gently, like waves - so that by the end you don't know if Nao's narrative is affecting Ruth's or vice versa - or both.
+I got a lot of Murkami vibes but with less jagged edges and more smooth transitions."
 ---
 I enjoyed this book a lot!
 I was really happy with the book.
 Slow build up ... felt like Murakami but a lot more subtle.
 The surrealistic parts did not happen until the end; I think I would have liked more of that in the beginning.
 But I will say the magic parts were well done and subtle.
 I especially loved the parts about the end of the diary changing, how the words kept fading ("Reader's Block") - this was so lovely and so well done.
 I loved it.